La-404-Devinci/forum-associatif-numerique/README.md

 Make a copy of `.env.exemple` named `.env`.
 You'll need to change your database connection information

 ```
-# If you use MySQL
+# If you use MariaDB
 DATABASE_URL="mysql://dbuser:dbpass@127.0.0.1:3306/dbname?serverVersion=mariadb-10.5.5"
 ```
 ```
-# If you use Mariadb
+# If you use MySQL
 DATABASE_URL="mysql://dbuser:dbpass@127.0.0.1:3306/dbname?serverVersion=5.7"
 ```